nib Income Protection

 - Premiums that are tailored to match the particular kind of job you have, making cover affordable for everyone.

 - Shorter waiting periods before you are able to claim.
-These can be as little as 14 days, unlike many other insurers, who often have waiting periods of up to 90 days.
+These can be as little as 14 days, unlike many other insurers, who may have waiting periods of up to 90 days.

 - Up to 85% of your gross income is paid to you, up to a maximum of $10,000 a month.

-If you have accrued sick pay or personal savings that could tide you over in the initial period of your illness, opting for the longer waiting period can reduce your premiums, just as choosing a shorter payout period will.
+If you have accrued sick pay or personal savings that could tide you over in the initial period of your illness, opting for the longer waiting period can reduce your premiums.

-As well as enjoying the universal benefits of NIB Income Protection, such as shorter waiting times and a choice of payout periods, you also have the option of extending your cover to include
+As well as enjoying the benefits of nib Income Protection, such as choosing shorter waiting times and a choice of payout periods, you also have the option of extending your cover to include

 As the name suggests, Permanent Disability cover provides you with additional protection in the event that your injury or illness leaves you permanently disabled.
-You can select a benefit amount anywhere between $50,000 and $500,000, which you will be eligible to claim six months after taking out this cover.
+You can select a benefit amount anywhere between $50,000 and $500,000.
+There is a six month waiting period on this option.

-Whether or not you choose to include Involuntary Unemployment or Permanent Disability cover, the amount of your overall premium will be based on a range of factors.
+Whether or not you choose to include Permanent Disability cover, the amount of your overall premium charged will be based on a range of factors.